rekalogika/rekalogika.dev/docs/file-bundle/07-translation.md

 ## Translatable Strings

-Currently the framework supports localization in a few places:
+The framework supports localization in several places, including:

 * File names.
 For displaying 'Untitled' in the UI if the file name is null.
 * File type description.
 For displaying 'Unknown file type' if the file type is